 LUFS meter – Loudness Units Full Scale

 Loudness meters are the rage nowadays and rightly so.
 They measure perceived loudness which is a huge step forward from measuring average or peak levels.
 Loudness Units (LU) are denoted in decibels, so 1 LU is equivalent to 1 dB.
-We also have a variant of LUFS called LKFS which adopts weighting to account for differences in frequency response.
+It is worth noting that both LUFS and LKFS are the same thing and the calculations for both are exactly the same.
+In Europe, we tend to use LUFS and our American counterparts use LKFS.
 Additionally, loudness measurement requires integration over time, whether that be in the long term — the entire duration of the program — or over just a few seconds.

 LUFS meters give us all manner of information and over specific times.
 These include the following:

 Momentary – which measures loudness over 400 ms (milliseconds).
 This is extremely useful as we can gauge what is happening to the program material over the last 400 ms. This allows us to view transients as they move by in the meter’s display.
 This is very similar to that of VU which has an integration time of 300 ms as opposed to 400 ms for the LUFS momentary.

 Short Term – measures loudness over 1-3 seconds.
 This is very useful in that you can visually see what is happening to transients over this time period.

 Long Term – also known as Integrated Loudness – measures the whole program material.
 This is the most important value as we can see what the perceived loudness of our music is.
 This allows us to make mix critical edits.

 True Peak – this measures inter-sample peaks (ISP) and is everything that the PPM wasn’t.